 The Dr. Bevlee Artis Watford Outstanding Dissertation Award is given to celebrate the outstanding research contribution made to the field of engineering education by a recent graduate of our doctoral program.
-Eligibility is determined by calendar year of completion such that a graduate in a given year is eligible for consideration in December of the year they graduate.
-In the case of December defenses, the ETD must be submitted by Jan 15 of the next year to be eligible.
-All students will be considered for this award upon graduation based on a nomination form completed by all dissertation committee members within one week of the student's final defense.
-For reference, the form can be found here: https://forms.gle/5rszWibZkSKnikoS7.
+Each ENGE dissertation will be considered for the award in the calendar year in which it was successfully defended.
+In the case of a December defense the dissertation will be only considered for the award in the calendar year of the defense, as long as the ETD is submitted by Jan 15.
+All students will be considered for this award based on a nomination form completed by all dissertation committee members within one week of the student's final defense.
+For reference, the form can be found here: https://forms.gle/5rszWibZkSKnikoS7